moloco/docs/van-sdk/android.md

 # Moloco VAN SDK - Android
-Moloco VAN SDK provides `session` and `event tracking` to facilitate advertising for mobile app publishers.
+Moloco VAN SDK provides session and event tracking for mobile applications to facilitate advertising for app publishers.

 ## Prerequisites
 Moloco VAN SDK 2.0.0 is compatible for devices running Android **API 9** and above.
 Integrating with Moloco SDK requires a `Product ID` and `Api Key` from Moloco.
-Contact [Moloco](mailto:support@molocoads.com if you are missing either value.
+Contact [Moloco](mailto:support@molocoads.com) if you are missing either value.

 ## Installation